quasilyte/pathing/README.md

 ## Quick Start

 This is a simplified example.
-See [full example](example_detailed_test.go) if you want to learn more.
+See the [full example](example_detailed_test.go) if you want to learn more.

 ```go
 func main() {